Adiru3/Clipper/README.md

 🤖 GitHub Integration:
 Clipper is designed with accessibility and openness in mind.
 All documentation and source code is available on GitHub, providing transparency and community involvement in the development of the project.

-Clipper is a tool that makes the screen recording process simple and efficient.
-Create engaging media content with Clipper by Adiru!

 Instructions:

 Open "my_sounddevice.py" to find out what number your devices have.